 Farm aspirations started to set in while I was working aboard cruise ships.
 I started to see and realize that the adverse health conditions of many of my massage clients was a direct correlation to poor food choices.
 This inspired me to learn more about nutrition, natural health and food as a whole.
 The more I learned, the more I came to realize that growing my own food was the only way to have true peace of mind.

 In 2011 I took a leap of faith and took my first farm internship.
-The experience was better than I could have hoped for, and after that first season I knew farming was what I wanted to do.
+The experience was better than I could have hoped for and after that first season I knew farming was what I wanted to do.
 Everything about farming resonated with me.
 I worked as an intern for 3 growing seasons, and as a farm manager for one season.
 Working at different farms allowed me to learn and acquire new skills.
 In 2015, the farm that would become The Victory Garden Farm was purchased.
-2016 will be our first year of production.
+2016 was the farm's very first year of production.